 Aaron Constantine joined Patersons Securities Limited (Patersons) in November 1985, became an Executive Director in 1990 and Head of Corporate Finance in 1999.
 Patersons, one of Australia’s largest independently owned, full service stockbrokers was purchased in October 2019.
 Following this, Aaron became Executive Director of Corporate Finance with Canaccord Genuity (Australia) Limited.
 Over the past 34 years, he has accumulated a broad range of skills and experience, having worked in equities research, equities dealing and corporate finance.
 Aaron is a Non-Executive Director of Cockatoo Iron NL and ClearSky Industries Limited, Chair of VisAbility Limited and Chair of the Guide Dog Foundation.

 Prof. Iain Murray AM

-Prof. Iain Murray is Senior Lecturer in the Department of Electrical & Computer Engineering at Curtin University.
+Prof. Iain Murray AM is the John Curtin Distinguished Professor in the School of Electrical Engineering, Computing and Mathematical Sciences at Curtin University.
 Iain’s research at Curtin involves development of assistive technology to facilitate learning and literacy for people who are blind and vision impaired.
 Iain is the founder of the Curtin University Centre for Accessible Technology (CUCAT).

 Jennifer Dawson is totally blind, and with her husband, who is also blind, has raised two children to adulthood.
 Jennifer has a wealth of experience in access and advocacy.
 She has held positions on several disability access advisory committees including transport, local government and at VisAbility.